Dive Safely and enjoy the experience underwater.

 Do safety stops, especially if you’re diving deeper than 30 m

-Do not knock the regulator out of your mouth.
+In order to dive safely do not knock the regulator out of your mouth.